mbarbin/provider/doc/docs/tutorials/provider-explicit/README.md

   type 'a module_type = (module Id with type t = 'a) end)

-let id : type a. (a, [> id]) Provider.Handler.t -> a -> a =
+let id : type a. (a, [> id]) Provider.t -> a -> a =
-  fun handler x ->
+  fun provider x ->
-  let module M = (val Provider.Handler.lookup handler ~trait:Id.t) in
+  let module M = (val Provider.lookup provider ~trait:Id.t) in
   M.id x
 ;;
 ```

-In the rest of the tutorial, we cover this pattern in greater details and demonstrate how to use it with handlers that implement multiple traits.
+In the rest of the tutorial, we cover this pattern in greater details and demonstrate how to use it with providers that implement multiple traits.
 We also provide examples where the Trait type is parametrized.

 Let's jump in!

-## Functional handlers
+## Functional providers

-In the [getting-started](../getting-started/) tutorial, we explored a scenario where handlers were bundled with the value on which the Traits operate.
+In the [getting-started](../getting-started/) tutorial, we explored a scenario where providers were bundled with the value on which the Traits operate.
 Whether the functions exported by the Traits interfaces mutate the `t` value or not, this approach closely resembles how objects work in Object-Oriented languages.

-In contrast, this tutorial focuses on manipulating *handlers* directly, without bundling them with values.
+In contrast, this tutorial focuses on manipulating *providers* directly, without bundling them with values.
 This allows us to work with Traits that contain purely functional functions.

 ### Defining Traits